ericoporto/ags-manual-wiki/acintro3.md

 ### Adding some interaction

-Ok, so we now have a working room.
+OK, so we now have a working room.
 The player can walk around it as much as they like.
 However, our game so far is pretty boring - the player can't actually do anything of value yet!